apache/sedona/docs/api/sql/GeoSparkSQL-Optimizer.md

 * Automatically performs predicate pushdown.

 ## Range join
-Introduction: Find geometries from A and geometries from B such that each geometry pair satisfies a certain predicate
+Introduction: Find geometries from A and geometries from B such that each geometry pair satisfies a certain predicate.
+Most predicates supported by GeoSparkSQL can trigger a range join.

 Spark SQL Example: